Swellendam Local Municipality

-Swellendam Municipality is a municipality located in the Western Cape Province of South Africa. it had a population of 35,916.
+Swellendam Municipality (Swellendam Munisipaliteit) is a local municipality located within the Overberg District Municipality, in the Western Cape province of South Africa.
+As of 2022, it had a population of 47,114.
 Its municipality code is WC034.

 Geography

 The municipality covers an area of 3835 km2 around the lower Breede River Valley, from the confluence of the confluence of the Breede River and Sonderend River downstream to the Breede River mouth on the Indian Ocean.
 It also extends westwards up the Sonderend River and northwards across the Langeberg mountains into the Little Karoo around the Warmwaterberg.
 The municipality abuts on the Cape Agulhas Municipality to the south, the Theewaterskloof Municipality to the west, the Langeberg Municipality to the northwest, the Kannaland Municipality to the northeast and the Hessequa Municipality to the east.

-According to the 2011 census the municipality has a population of 35,916 people in 10,139 households.
-Of this population, 68.8% describe themselves as "Coloured", 17.4% as "White", and 12.4% as "Black African".
-The first language of 85.1% of the population is Afrikaans, while 6.9% speak Xhosa and 4.7% speak English.

 The principal town and location of the municipal headquarters is Swellendam, which as of 2011 had a population of 17,537.
 Suurbraak (pop.
 2,252) is situated east of Swellendam at the southern end of Tradouws Pass which cuts through the Langeberg, while Barrydale (pop.
 4,156) is at the other end of the pass on the edge of the Little Karoo.
 Buffeljagsrivier (pop.
 1,439) is situated southeast of Swellendam on the river of the same name.
 Malgas (pop.
 44) is located at a pontoon ferry on the Breede River, the last crossing of the river before it reaches the ocean.
 Infanta (pop.
 90) is situated at the mouth of the river on its southern bank.

+Demographics

+According to the 2022 South African census, the municipality had a population of 47,114 people.
+Of those, 67.9% described themselves as "Coloured," 16.7% as "White," and 13.6% as "Black African."